Library Services for Alumni & Attorneys

 Computing & Technology

 The library has a number of public computers for legal research purposes and members of the local bar are welcome to use the public printers to print their research.
-The library also has several copying machines located throughout the library.
+The library also has several copy machines located throughout the library.

 The library does not have the resources to support a copy service.
 However, as noted above, there are several copying machines located throughout the library.